 Frito lets me sleep right at the location.
 When my alarm goes off, it's just in time for sunrise.
+I peek out my curtains and if it looks promising, I'm out the door immediately.
 If the sky looks uninteresting, I can roll over and go back to sleep.

 And, of course, Frito is the restaurant, too.
 If I need to wait for better light, I can make coffee.
 In fact, I can make breakfast.
 Let's have porridge!